gabrielweyer/azure-functions-telemetry/README.md

 - Exceptions are logged twice for the HTTP binding
 - Exceptions are logged three times for the Service Bus binding

-The next issue has no impact on the cost of Application Insights but rather is related to the development experience. `TelemetryConfiguration` is not registered in the Inversion Of Control container when the Application Insights connection string is not set.
+The next issue has no impact on the cost of Application Insights but is related to the development experience. `TelemetryConfiguration` is not registered in the Inversion Of Control container when the Application Insights connection string is not set.
 Emitting a custom metric requires to inject the `TelemetryConfiguration`.
 Running locally without having configured the Application Insights connection string will then result in an exception.

-The last issue is not related to Application Insights but also negatively impact developers' productivity.
+The last issue is not related to Application Insights but also negatively affect developers' productivity.
 The custom Console logger provider used by the Azure Functions runtime does not include the stack trace when displaying an exception (for the HTTP binding at least).

-If you’re not familiar with some of the more advanced features of Application Insights, I suggest you go through the below references before reading the rest of this document:
+If you are not familiar with some of the more advanced features of Application Insights, I suggest you go through the below references before reading the rest of this document:

 - [Telemetry processors][telemetry-processors]
 - [Telemetry initializers][telemetry-initializers]

-In this repository I've attempted to address all the quirks listed above.
+In this repository I have tried to address all the quirks listed above.

 :rotating_light: The customisation is experimental.
 There may be undesired side effects around performance and missing telemetry.
-If you're experiencing issues such as missing telemetry, no exception being recorded when something doesn't work as expected I recommend disabling the custom integration and reproducing the problem without it.
+If you are experiencing issues such as missing telemetry, no exception being recorded when something does not work as expected I recommend disabling the custom integration and reproducing the problem without it.

 ## Using the Application Insights customisation